 Rules about debt collectors & creditors

 The Office of Fair Trading imposes guidelines on creditors and debt collectors on what they deem as "fair and unfair" practices in debt collecting procedures.
-The Office of Fair Trading issues creditors with Consumer Credit Licences, which enable Creditors to lawfully lend money to consumers.
+The Office of Fair Trading issues creditors with Consumer Credit Licenses, which enable Creditors to lawfully lend money to consumers.

 Creditors are expected to follow the guidelines outlined by the Office of Fair Trading in order to be seen as fit to lend money.
 This also includes fair practices of debt collection.
-If a creditor or debt collector is found to be practising unfair tactics when it comes to dealing with consumer debt, they risk losing their Consumer Credit Licence.
+If a creditor or debt collector is found to be practising unfair tactics when it comes to dealing with consumer debt, they risk losing their Consumer Credit License.